thomasabishop/eolas/zk/The_History_of_Computing_Swade.md

 The DE's single purpose was to calculate and output mathematical tables such as the results of polynomial equations.
-The idea was that you would input the variables of the equation and activate the machine and it would output the results.
-Associated with this concept was the idea that once it arrived at the answer a bell would ring and the machine would _halt_.
+The idea was that you would input the answer a bell would ring and the machine would _halt_.
 This influenced #Turing later.
 It was non-programmable and designed for a specific set of calculations.